 Negative test results (10 percent of BPTSs per quarter, must not contain a measurable amount of any drug or drug metabolites)

 The table on the next page provides an example BPTS submission program for a site for one calendar year.
-While variability sites will exist, what may be helpful to the inspector(s) is to evaluate the framework presented to ensure that the licensee is submitting the correct number and type of BPTS each quarter to meet the 10 CFR 26.168 requirements.
+While variability among sites will exist, what may be helpful to the inspector(s) is to evaluate the framework presented to ensure that the licensee is submitting the correct number and type of BPTS each quarter to meet the 10 CFR 26.168 requirements.

 The example is divided into four quarters of the calendar year (i.e., January–March; April–June; July–September, and October–December).
-For each quarter, the BPTSs are sequentially numbered from 01 to .
+For each quarter, the BPTSs are sequentially numbered from 01 to 14.